 IV.
-The said Commissioners may also examine and inquire concerning any male Indian over twentyone and not over forty years of age, desirous of availing himself of this Act, although he be not able to read and write or instructed in the usual branches of school education; and if they shall find him able to speak readily either the English or the French language, of sober and industrious habits, free from debt and sufficiently intelligent to be capable of managing his own affairs, they shall report accordingly in writing to the Governor; and if such report be approved by the Governor as to any Indian, he shall by virtue of such approval be in a state of probation during three years from the date of the report, and if at the end of that term the Commissioners shall again report in writing to the Governor that such Indian has during such term conducted himself to their satisfaction, then it shall be competent to the Governor to cause notice to be given in the Official Gazette that such Indian is enfranchised under this Act, and he shall thereupon be so enfranchised.
+The said Commissioners may also examine and inquire Indians may concerning any male Indian over twenty-one and not over be reported in forty years of age, desirous of availing himself of this Act, a state of pro-although he he not able to read and write or instructed in the bation. although he be not able to read and write or instructed in the usual branches of school education; and if they shall find him able to speak readily either the English or the French language, of sober and industrious habits, free from debt and sufficiently intelligent to be capable of managing his own affairs, they shall report accordingly in writing to the Governor; and if Andafter such report be approved by the Governor as to any Indian, he be declared shall by virtue of such approval be in a state of probation during not within the three years from the date of the report, and if at the end of that said third seeterm the Commissioners shall again report in writing to the tion.
+Governor that such Indian has during such term conducted himself to their satisfaction, then it shall be competent to the Governor to cause notice to be given in the Official Gazette that such Indian is enfranchised under this Act, and he shall thereupon be so enfranchised.